Por un puñado de besos

 Por un puñado de besos is a 2014 Spanish-Venezuelan romantic comedy film directed by David Menkes.
 It stars Ana de Armas and Martiño Rivas as Sol and Dani, alongside Marina Salas, Megan Montaner, Joel Bosqued, Alejandra Onieva, Jan Cornet and Andrea Duro.

 Plot

 The plot tracks the developments in the romantic relationship between Dani and Sol, both seropositive.

 Cast

 Production

 Based on the 1993 novel Un poco de abril, algo de mayo y todo septiembre by Jordi Sierra y Fabra, the screenplay was penned by David Menkes.
 A Spanish-Venezuelan co-production, the film was produced by José Frade PC and Garra Producciones, and it had the participation of RTVE and Telemadrid.
-Shooting had already begun in Madrid by July 2013. was responsible for the music, Néstor Calvo for the cinematography and Esther Cardenal for film editing.
+Shooting had already begun in Madrid by July 2013.
+Paco Ortega was responsible for the music, Néstor Calvo for the cinematography and Esther Cardenal for film editing.

 Release

 The film was presented on 26 March 2014 at the 17th Málaga Film Festival's official competition.
 Distributed by eOne Films Spain, it was theatrically released in Spain on 16 May 2014.